humdrum-tools/humdrum-documentation/guide/ch13/index.md

 With the <span class="option">u</span> option, <span class="tool">rid</span> will remove "unnecessary" exclusive interpretations.
-Exclusive interpretations are deemed unnecessary if they don\'t change the current status of the data.
+Exclusive interpretations are deemed unnecessary if they don't change the current status of the data.
 In the following example, the second `**psaltery` interpretation is redundant.
-The **rid -u** command would remove the first spine-path terminator and the second exclusive interpretation \-- leaving a continuous data spine.
+The **rid -u** command would remove the first spine-path terminator and the second exclusive interpretation &mdash; leaving a continuous data spine.

 ```humdrum
 **psaltery